1. Good Nutrition... Under-nutrition without malnutrition...

 I am not sure how much it has cleaned my circulatory system, but remember that I didn't take this therapy to unclog my circulatory system...
 I took it because I have proof that I am filled with lead and mercury, and I want to lower my levels of these bad toxic metals.
 So whatever it has helped clean up my circulatory system is welcome, and an added benefit for me.

-The most notable benefits of EDTA chelation after 30 treatments are:
+The most notable benefits of EDTA chelation after 30 treatments are said to be:

 - inhibition of platelet aggregation (blood stickiness)

-- improvement in peripheral vascular disease and intermittent claudication
+- prevents peripheral vascular disease and intermittent claudication

 The reason I want to remove lead and mercury and aluminum from my body is because I think this will help lower the probability of cancer, heart attack, and strokes, and I also think it will lower the probability that I will get diseases of the brain such as Parkinson and Alzheimer.